 One final note

 Online PR was also hugely successful throughout Black Friday weekend.
-You can read in depth how we approached Black Friday for one of our eCommerce clients and the results we delivered here.
+With the right offers, natural placements are still effective.
+You can read in-depth how we approached Black Friday for one of our e-commerce clients and the results we delivered here.